-- Select the Backup tab, and click Create a new backup Job - 2.
-Select File Archiving

-If this is the first time you have created a backup job, you will be asked to provide a Backup user identity if one has not been defined.
-See the BackupAssist settings, whitepaper for guidance.

-- 3. Selections: The selections screen is used to select the data and applications that you would like to back up.
-Any VSS applications detected will be displayed here as application directory containers.
-An Exchange VM Detection tab will be available if you are backing up an Exchange VM guest.
-Select the volumes, folders, files and applications that you want to back up, and click Next. - 4.
+- 1. Select the Backup tab, and click Create a new backup Job - 2.
+Select File Archiving: If this is the first time you have created a backup job, you will be asked to provide a Backup user identity.
+See the section above, BackupAssist settings, for guidance. - 3.
+Selections: The selections screen is used to select the data and applications that you would like to back up.
+Any VSS applications detected will be displayed here as application directory containers. - An Exchange VM Detection tab will be available if you are backing up an Exchange VM guest. - Select the volumes, folders, files and applications that you want to back up, and click Next. - 4.
 Destination media: The destination screen is used to select the type of media that you want to back your data up to.
-This step's name will change to the media type selected, when you click next.
-Select a device for your backup destination, and click Next.

-Select Enable ZIP encryption if you wish to encrypt and password protect your backup file.
+This step's name will change to the media type selected, when you click next. - a.
+Select a device for your backup destination. - b.
+Select an encryption type if you want to encrypt your backup. - ZIP encryption is available for all destinations.
+It will encrypt and password protect your backup file using 256 bit AES encryption. - BitLocker encryption is available for External disk or RDX drive destinations.
+BitLocker will encrypt the destination media.
+To learn about BitLocker, see our BitLocker resource page.

-Figure 1: File Archiving backup - Destination media selection screen.
+Figure 2: File Archiving backup - Destination media selection screen.